toverainc/willow-autocorrect/README.md

 ### Fixing basic stuff

-Learned commands will make full use of Typesense distance (fuzzy) matching.
+Learned commands make full use of Typesense distance (fuzzy) matching.
 Fuzzy matching corrects things like variations in the transcript - minor variations in strings.
 Examples:

 - "Turn-on" matches "turn on"